 Trust Your Gut

 When it comes to reading and understanding body language in social settings, it's often best to let your body be your guide.
-Our subconscious is very good at recognizing the body language of others and its meaning.
+Our subconscious is typically very good at recognizing the body language of others and its meaning.
 We tend to get our brain involved too much trying to figure out things and read too deep into them.
 Things are often what they look like if we allow our subconscious minds to perceive the situation.

 Watch The Direction Of The Feet

-Making A Good First Impression
+Make A Good First Impression

-How To Improve Your Communication Skills?
+How To Improve Your Communication Skills